WeatherLab/fsodoc/source/database/call_function.rst

 ============================

-This function enables you to call PHP database functions that are not natively included in CodeIgniter, in a platform independent manner.
-For example, let's say you want to call the mysql_get_client_info() function, which is **not** natively supported by CodeIgniter.
+This function enables you to call PHP database functions that are not natively included in FSO, in a platform independent manner.
+For example, let's say you want to call the mysql_get_client_info() function, which is **not** natively supported by FSO.
 You could do so like this::

 	$db->callFunction('get_client_info');